ocaml/ocaml.org/data/tutorials/language/3ds_03_set.md

 For example, the `add` function has the signature `elt -> t -> t`, which means that it expects an element (a String), and a set of strings, and will return to you a set of strings.
-As you gain more experience in OCaml and other functional languages, the type signature of functions are often the most convenient form of documentation on how to use those functions.
+As you gain more experience in OCaml and other functional languages, the type signature of functions are often a basic but very convenient form of documentation on how to use those functions.

 ## Creating a Set